 Do You Need to Recruit A-Players and Unicorns?
 A Simple Guide to Finding Great Employees

-Don’t Look for A-Players & Unicorns
+Don’t Look for A-Players, Unicorns or the “Perfect” Applicant

 When you’re recruiting it’s really tempting to want to find that perfect applicant who ticks every box.
 But the more you ask of applicants, the fewer you’ll have to choose from and you might end up chasing unicorns!

-Businesses often want to recruit the “top 10%” – perhaps those who’ve graduated from top universities or worked for shiny Silicon Valley start-ups.
+Businesses often want to recruit the “top 10%” – perhaps those who’ve graduated from top universities or worked for Silicon Valley start-ups.
 But fixating on this select group is time-consuming and expensive.
-Most importantly, it ignores the other 90% who could contain great potential employees.
+Most importantly, it ignores the other 90% who could contain great employees.

 Look for Great Performers